Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Preliminaries

-\begin{definition}[Graph Neural Network (GNN)] A GNN\footnote{This definition coincides with aggregation-combine GNNs (AC-GNNs) in the litterature.
-In the following, for simplicity, unless state otherwise, we refer to AC-GNNs simply as GNNs.} is a recursive embedding of vertices of a labeled graph by relying on the underlying adjacency information and node features using a neural network (cf. Definition \ref{def:DNN}).
-Each vertex $v$ is attributed an indicator vector $\xi^{0}(v)$ of size $\ell$, encoding the color of the node $v$: the colors being indexed by the palette $\{1, \cdots, \ell\}$, $\xi^{0}(v)=e_i$ (the $i$-th canonical vector) if the color of the vertex $v$ is $i$.
-A GNN is characterized by:
+\begin{definition}[Graph Neural Network (GNN)] A GNN\footnote{This definition coincides with sum-aggregation-combine GNNs ($\Sigma$-AC-GNNs) in the literature.
+In the following, for simplicity, unless state otherwise, we refer to $\Sigma$-AC-GNNs simply as GNNs.
+Some of our results generalize to a slightly more general class of aggregation functions, see Remark~\ref{rem:generalization} in the appendix.} is a recursive embedding of vertices of a graph.
+At each iteration, the GNN combines the information at the current vertex as well as the aggregated information on the vertex's neighborhood using a neural network.
+More precisely, a \emph{GNN with $T$ iterations, activation function $\sigma:\mathbb{R}\longrightarrow \mathbb{R}$ and input size $\ell$} is a sequence of $T$ \emph{combination functions}